vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 > Test runner in Node is considered stable, read more [here](https://nodejs.org/api/test.html).

-## Node compatibility
+## Node.js compatibility

-Both Deno and Bun are created as drop-in Node replacements and trying to provide full Node.js compatibility.
+Both Deno and Bun are created as **drop-in Node replacements** and trying to provide full Node.js compatibility.

 This includes support for common Node.js APIs and the ability to run existing JavaScript and TypeScript code.